an essay in Natural Philosophy

 Recent experiments in cognition, where careful electronic observations of the brain are made while the subject is asked to decide a simple action, have found that many of our decisions are made just before we consciously decide to act.
 Aspiration suggests a persuasion emanating from the future form to its constituent parts, so that the part is unconsciously moved to a particular behaviour, as the two gentlemen are encouraged by the very conversation they generate.
 That our conscious decisions are only part of the processes of action has unsettling implications for free will, but sits comfortably within a universe of complex formal aspiration.

-But I am often tempted to try and reinforce this idea of aspiration by seeking scientific justification rather than evidence, and I have to remind myself of the difference, because it can otherwise lead to weak and confusing arguments… such as these observations:
+But I am often tempted to try and reinforce this idea of aspiration by seeking scientific justification rather than evidence, and I have to remind myself of the difference, because it can otherwise lead to weak and confused arguments… such as these observations:

 The behaviour and very nature of quantum particles, for example, is variable, according to how they are described; a light wave becomes a particle under observation, and is not even bound by the arrow of time.
 This accords well with aspiration: the fluctuating moment of our ‘actual’ present, as well the perceptual nature of a thing (as it is described, or describes itself, so it becomes).